-Weekly tutorials provide tutors with the opportunity to give ongoing feedback to students, and students also sit termly examinations in College known as '0th week collections', which may be set on the Thursday, Friday, or Saturday of Oth Week (though not in an undergraduate's first term).
+Weekly tutorials provide tutors with the opportunity to give ongoing feedback to students, and students also sit termly examinations in College known as '0th week collections', which may be set on the Thursday, Friday, or Saturday of 0th week (though not in an undergraduate's first term).
 Tutors will inform their students if they are required to sit collections.
 Confirmation of the time and place should also be communicated directly to students by their tutors.
 These examinations are normally set on the previous term's work or may cover specified vacation work.
 They are not formal University examinations, and provide valuable examination practice that is an important opportunity for students to get a sense of their own progress.
 As with all University examinations, students must display their University Card on their desk during in-person collections.

 When providing feedback about collection performance, tutors should explain how papers have been marked (i.e., according to the standard at Finals or according to the standard expected of students at that stage of their study).
 If in any doubt, undergraduates should seek clarification from the relevant member of academic staff.
 Good performance and evidence of excellent progress may be rewarded with prizes - and inadequate performance, failure to attend or poor conduct during a collection will be taken seriously.
 Any undergraduate who is uncertain about the subject or subjects of their collections should consult their tutors before leaving for the vacation.
 The College is aware that students may have other calls on their time and responsibilities during the vacation periods, but students should expect to spend some of their time revising and preparing academic work.

-In Michaelmas and Hilary term 'Provost's Collections' are held at which graduates receive reports on their term's academic progress in the presence of the Provost and Tutor for Graduates.
+In Michaelmas and Hilary term 'Provost's Collections' are held, which provide an opportunity for graduates to discuss their work and experience of Oxford with the

+Provost and Tutor for Graduates, and to raise any concerns they may have.
 Meetings with the Provost and Senior Tutor will also be held for second year undergraduates in late Michaelmas Term.
 Undergraduates meet termly with their subject tutor/s to discuss the reports on their tutorial work.
 Undergraduates can also meet with the Provost in 'Provost's Meetings', which are between the student and the Provost and are led by the student.
 Students are encouraged to sign up for a meeting, but there is no obligation to do so.